 In addition, Chase business cards won’t show up on your personal credit report.
 Now, this card will require you to personally guarantee that you’ll pay them back what you charge on the card, which means they’ll check your personal credit score like any other consumer card.
 However, it won’t affect your credit score otherwise, since it doesn’t change things like your credit limits, average account age, or credit utilization ratio.

-This card is essentially the small business version of the Chase Sapphire Preferred(SM) Card, a consumer card which offers 40,000 Ultimate Rewards points = $400 cash = $500 in airfare.)
-Compare with the other $500+ Bonus credit card promotions currently available.
+This card is essentially the small business version of the Chase Sapphire Preferred®, a consumer card which offers 40,000 Ultimate Rewards points = $500 in travel) Compare with the other $500+ Bonus credit card promotions currently available.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”